NaturalWill/naturalwill.github.io/source/_posts/2016-08-24-Create-Facade-on-Laravel-5-2.md

 ---
 layout: post
 title: How To Create Facade On Laravel 5.2
-tags: [PHP, Laravel, Facade, Tips]
+tags:
+  - PHP
+  - Laravel
 date: 2016/08/24
 ---